-- Falsification of employment applications, production reports, timesheets or other records. - Possessing, using or being under the influence of intoxicants or narcotics on the job. - Theft of property. - Causing damage to employee, company, client or contractor property or reputation.
+- Falsification of employment applications, production reports, timesheets, or other records. - Being under the influence of intoxicants or narcotics on the job.

-- Engaging in conduct that endangers fellow employees. - Gross insubordination. - Major safety violations. - Flagrant violations of the law or regulation.
+- Theft of property. - Causing damage to employee, company, client or contractor property or reputation. - Engaging in conduct that endangers fellow employees. - Gross insubordination. - Major safety violations. - Flagrant violations of the law or regulation.